-In addition to formal general meetings, the chair should seek regular engagement with major shareholders in order to understand their views on governance and performance against the strategy.
+3. In addition to formal general meetings, the chair should seek regular engagement with major shareholders in order to understand their views on governance and performance against the strategy.
 Committee chairs should seek engagement with shareholders on significant matters related to their areas of responsibility.
-The chair should ensure that the board as a whole has a clear understanding of the views of shareholders.
+The chair should ensure that the board has a clear understanding of the views of shareholders.

 There is no equivalent to 'major shareholders' in the membership of building societies, where one-member, one vote applies.
 However, the need for member engagement is at least as relevant to societies as engagement with major shareholders is to listed companies.
 Societies may wish to consider how dialogue with both shareholding and borrowing members can best be facilitated.
 Options pursued by some societies include the setting up of members' panels, road shows for members, surveys of members' opinions, member communications managers, focus groups, members' magazines or newsletters, online forums with members and engagement in local activities.
-Many examples of good practice may be found in the BSA publication Engaging Conversations: member engagement at building societies.^a.
-Other helpful examples of engagement mechanisms are set out in The Stakeholder Voice in Board Decision Making, issued jointly by the ICSA and Investment Association^b.
+Many examples of good practice may be found in the BSA publication Engaging Conversations: member engagement at building societies ^a.
+Other helpful examples of engagement mechanisms are set out in The Stakeholder Voice in Board Decision Making ^b.